jagadish-ravichandran/Form_Telegram_Bot/README.md

 3. While showing answers, the forms having questions less than 5 must be shown in telegram message itself.
 Other forms answers should be sent as csv file
 Note: Inform the user about this

-4. Resize the reply keyboard button and remove them in appropriate situations